- Add all ingredients to a small saucepot.

 I was making homemade pan pizza recently, when I realized that I had everything I needed except pizza sauce.
 How could I have missed that?
 Thankfully, I had a can of tomato paste lying around, so I whipped up this fast, very last-minute pizza sauce.
 It takes only minutes to come together, and besides tomato paste, you only need a couple of basic Italian dried seasonings.
 It’s definitely a vegetarian and vegan friendly sauce.
-This recipe yields about one cup of pizza sauce — perfect for a 10-inch pizza.
+This recipe yields about one cup of pizza sauce — perfect for a 10 or 11 inch pizza like this low carb pizza.
 The sauce’s texture is thick and savory, and spreads well on pizza dough.

 It’s hard to mess up this recipe.
 I throw everything together in a small saucepot, place it over a burner on medium-low heat, and stir until smooth.
 It’s easy to adjust the consistency: if you like it thinner, just add more water.
 All of the dried herbs can also be added to taste.